rayyan35p/tp/docs/DeveloperGuide.md

 1. Delete tasks

-    1. Prerequisite: There must be projects which contain tasks present in TaskHub.
+    1. Prerequisite: There must be projects which contain tasks present in the displayed project list.

     2. Test case: `deleteT pr/1 t/1 3`<br>
-       Expected: Tasks indexed at 1 and 3 in the project list are deleted from the first project and the corresponding messaged is returned to the user.
+       Expected: Tasks indexed at 1 and 3 in the task list of the first project in the project list are deleted from that project and the corresponding message is returned to the user.

-    3. Other incorrect delete commands to try: `deleteT`, `deleteT pr/1 t/x`, `deleteT pr/x t/1`, `deleteP 1 2 3`, ...` (where x is larger than the list size)<br>
+    3. Other incorrect delete commands to try: `deleteT`, `deleteT pr/1 t/x`, `deleteT pr/x t/1`, `deleteP 1 2 3`, `...` (where x is larger than the project list or task list size)<br>
        Expected: Similar to previous but with different error messages.

-### Marking a task complete
+### Marking task(s) as complete

 1. Mark tasks as complete

-   1. Prerequisite: There must be projects which contain tasks present in TaskHub.
+   1. Prerequisite: There must be projects which contain tasks present in the displayed project list.

    2. Test case: `markT pr/1 t/1 2 3`<br>
       Expected: Marks tasks at indexes 1, 2, 3 in the first project as completed and returns the corresponding message to the user.